 Management estimates that combined initiatives support a $300–$350 million addressable market, with further federal and state-level access expected to come online throughout 2026.
 Unit volumes are already reflecting momentum, with 40% year-over-year growth even amid pricing pressures!

 In a sector defined by innovation and necessity, BioStem Technologies (OTCQB: BSEM) is separating from the pack — and 2026 may be the year the broader market finally takes notice!
-At a $25.50 Zacks price target, the risk/reward profile may be one of the most compelling in the micro-cap MedTech universe.

 Disclaimer